commander-framework/commander/README.md

 🚧**Admin**: Admin client is about 25% implemented (not tested).

-✔️**CAPy**: The required functionality from CAPy is fully implemented and tested.
+✔️**CAPy**: The required functionality from CAPy is 100% implemented and tested.

-🚧**Nginx**: Nginx configuration ~~is 100% implemented and tested~~ needs to be updated after the addition of WebSockets to the server.
+✔️**Nginx**: Nginx configuration is 100% implemented and tested.

 ✔️**Docker**: Docker build and compose files are 100% implemented and tested.